qdrant/landing_page/qdrant-landing/content/articles/cross-encoder-integration-gsoc.md

 ## Introduction

 Hi everyone!
 I’m Huong (Celine) Hoang, and I’m thrilled to share my experience working at Qdrant this summer as part of their Summer of Code 2024 program.
 During my internship, I worked on integrating cross-encoders into the FastEmbed library for re-ranking tasks.
-To clarify, this involved adding a new capability to Qdrant's powerful vector search engine, enabling more context-aware search rankings, which are particularly important for applications like question-answering systems.
+This enhancement widened the capabilities of the Qdrant ecosystem, enabling developers to build more context-aware search applications, such as question-answering systems, using Qdrant's suite of libraries.

 This project was both technically challenging and rewarding, pushing me to grow my skills in handling large-scale ONNX (Open Neural Network Exchange) model integrations, tokenization, and more.
 Let me take you through the journey, the lessons learned, and where things are headed next.